Electrostatic-Elastic Softening and Ultraviolet Instability Driven by Non-DLVO Interactions in Charged Colloidal Crystals: Abstract

 \section{Abstract}

 Colloidal crystals permeated by mobile ions exhibit a coupling between electrostatic and elastic degrees of freedom that renormalizes the effective screening length and induces wave-vector-dependent elastic softening.
-Building on a recently proposed continuum model [\textit{Commun.
-Theor.
-Phys.} \textbf{77}, 055602 (2025)], we perform a rigorous Gaussian fluctuation analysis to elucidate the stability limits of the homogeneous phase.
+Building on our recently proposed continuum model, we perform a rigorous Gaussian fluctuation analysis to elucidate the stability limits of the homogeneous phase.
 By integrating out the electrostatic fluctuations, we derive the effective elastic modulus $\Gamma(q)$ as a function of wave vector $q$.
-We show that the long-wavelength modulus $\Gamma(0)$ remains identically equal to the bare modulus $\beta K$, protected by perfect ionic screening.
-In contrast, the short-wavelength modulus $\Gamma(q\to\infty) = \beta K(1-\xi)$ softens as the electrostatic-elastic coupling $\xi \equiv 2\beta n_0 v_0^2 K$ increases, vanishing at a critical value $\xi=1$.
-For $\xi>1$, the fluctuation spectrum exhibits a negative eigenvalue for all wave vectors $q > q_c = \kappa_0/\sqrt{\xi-1}$, signaling an ultraviolet instability of the uniform phase.
+We show that the modulus in the long-wavelength limit ($q \to 0$) remains identically equal to a bare modulus protected by perfect ionic screening.
+In contrast, the modulus in the short-wavelength limit ($q \to \infty$) softens as the electrostatic-elastic coupling strength $\xi$ increases, vanishing at a critical value $\xi=1$.
+For $\xi>1$, the fluctuation spectrum exhibits a negative eigenvalue for all wave vectors $q$ larger than a critical (effective screening) wave vector $q_c$, signaling an ultraviolet instability of the uniform phase.
 In a real colloidal crystal, this divergence is regulated by the discrete lattice cutoff $q_{\max}\sim\pi/a$, confining the physical instability to a finite band $q_c < q < q_{\max}$.
 The macroscopic limit $q\to 0$ remains unconditionally stable for all $\xi$.
 The transition at $\xi=1$ thus marks the onset of short-wavelength mechanical failure, while macroscopic elastic stiffness remains intact.
 Our analysis clarifies the proper physical interpretation of the minimal coupling model and provides a consistent picture of how non-DLVO interactions can drive local structural collapse in charged colloidal crystals.